cwrwbach/RP2040-Reactance-Meter/README.md

-# RP2040-Simple-Counter
+# RP2040-Reactance-Calculator
-Simple counter using one slice of the PWM module.
+Counter using one slice of the PWM module.
-Possibly to be used as a Capacitor and Inductor measurement tool.
+To be used as a Capacitor and Inductor measurement tool.

 f = 1 / (2π √L C)   Resonant Frequency